Z3TA/webide/README.txt

 If you are using a hosted web app (PWA):
 Most likely the editor will tell you there is a new version and ask if you want to upgrade, but if that for some reason doesn't work - do the following:
-* 0Go to Editor in the WebIDE top menu, and click "Unregister Service Worker".
+* Go to Editor in the WebIDE top menu, and click "Unregister Service Worker".
 Then reload the page.

 If that didn't work, hit Ctrl+Shift+I in to start your browser's developer tools, then find the Application tab, click on service worker, then force the service worker to (un)register/update.